barsoom/devbook/styleguide/javascript/README.md

 Prefer using the [standard DOM API](https://dom.spec.whatwg.org/) or let something like React handle the DOM for you.

-In projects where we already use jQuery, it's fine to keep using it.
+In projects where we already use jQuery, it's fine to keep using it, but consider it legacy and something we want to get away from.

 [Should you use or learn jQuery in 2020?](https://flaviocopes.com/jquery/)